 - Fishing is such great fun, I have often felt, that it really ought to be done in bed.
 (John Voelker)

-- Fishing: The art of casting, trolling, jigging or spinning while freezing, sweating, swatting and swearing.
+- Fishing: The art of casting, trolling, jigging or spinning while freezing, sweating, swatting or swearing.

 - The fishing was good, it was the catching that was bad.
 (A. K. Best)

 - Fly fishing is like sex, everyone thinks there is more than there is, and that everyone is getting more than their share.
 (Henry Kanemoto)